The-Lab-LaBella/PhD_Guidelines/README.md

 - [ ] Schedule your oral exam
 - [ ] Create a short slide presentation
 - [ ] Submit the Exam Report of Comprehensive/Qualifying Examination for Doctoral Students
+- [ ] Form your Dissertation Committee & Submit the form

 ### Step 1 - Forming your committee
 This committee must consist of only **Bioinformatics	Department	graduate	faculty**.
 These faculty must include the following expertise.